 Take a look at the products you’ve been using in your entire routine recently.
 If your hair is over moisturised, you’ll probably find most of your products, if not all of them, don’t contain any protein.
 Or only small amounts, quite far down the ingredients list.
 Check out my post on How to Build a Curly Girl Routine for help and guidance on products to suit your hair’s needs.
 Such as moisture, protein, and a balance of both, with product and routine recommendations.

 You need to change up your routine, and introduce some products that contain protein to get the balance right.
 Innersense Organic Beauty, or Bounce Curl are my favourite lines of products that contain protein.
-Use code CURLYCAILIN10 for 10% discount on all products on the Bounce Curl site.
+Use code CURLMAVEN for 10% discount on all products on the Bounce Curl site, or for those outside of the USA you can use the same discount code at The Clean Beauty Edit.
 Using products that contain salts, such as Rockin’ Ringlets, Confident Coils and Spiralicious Gel from Jessicurl will also help.
 If you’re in the EU, or UK, you can buy Jessicurl here.

 Step 4: Do a protein treatment

 When was the last time you did a protein treatment, or used a deep conditioner containing protein?
 Look for ones that say things like “strengthening” and “repairing“.
 My favourite is Hairfinity Strengthening Amino Masque.And of course my much-loved and hugely popular, modified rice water treatment – which you can read more about here.
 There’s also the DIY Gelatin treatment, however it’s not vegan friendly.
 And I’ve tried it three different times, three different ways, and didn’t noticed any difference or improvement in my hair.
 Other great protein deep conditioners, all available in my Amazon Shop, are:

 Aphogee Protein Treatment